TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 102/Psalms 102.26.md

 ---

-They shall perish, but thou shalt endure; Yea, all of them shall wax old like a garment; As a vesture shalt thou change them, and they shall be changed:
+They will perish, but you will endure.
+Yes, all of them will wear out like a garment.
+You will change them like a cloak, and they will be changed.